MicrosoftDocs/security/compass/incident-response-process.md

 ## Incident response process

-Use this general guidance about the incident response process for your security staff as needed.
+Consider this general guidance about the incident response process for your security operations and staff.

 ### 1. Decide and act